Chudische/Shabashka/README.md

 - user activated
 - user didn't activate account for more than 3 days
 - user didn't activate account for more than week

-And for this users admin can send another activation notification letter.
+And using this filters admin can send another activation notification letter to users.

 ## API